The Electric Company

 Families can talk about...

-Families can talk about how the media can be used to educate.
+Families can talk about how the media and shows like The Electric Company can be used to educate.
 Kids: Did you learn anything from watching this show?
 Did it reinforce what you've learned in school or teach you something entirely new?

 Which of the show's methods most helped you understand what was being taught?
 Do you think shows like this are reliable ways to learn things?
 Why or why not?